ISPNE 2026 Conference: Stress in Motion

 A select number of top-ranking abstracts submitted by early career scholar members will be considered for awards that provide an honorarium to offset travel costs to presenting authors.
 No separate application is needed.

-Top-ranking abstracts of poster presentations will be considered for “data blitz” presentations which are formatted as 5 minute/5 slides flash talks.
+Top-ranking abstracts of poster presentations will be considered for data blitz presentations, formatted as 5-minute/5-slide flash talks.
 No separate application is needed.
-However, potential presenters should indicate consent to be considered for the data blitz format and, if selected, if they prefer to present during the blitz only or if an accompanying poster presentation is also of interest.
+However, potential presenters should indicate consent to be considered for the data blitz format and, if selected, whether they prefer to present during the blitz only or whether an accompanying poster presentation is also of interest.

 Psychoneuroendocrinology publishes an annual supplemental volume for ISPNE conference abstracts.
-Submitted abstracts are automatically sent for consideration by the ISPNE review committee to the supplement volume, but authors can indicate preference to opt-out of consideration for the supplemental issue.
-The PNEC supplemental issue abstracts are citable but do not count as a scientific publication.
+Submitted abstracts are automatically sent for consideration by the ISPNE review committee to the supplement volume, but authors can indicate a preference to opt out of consideration for the supplemental issue.
+The Psychoneuroendocrinology supplemental issue abstracts are citable but do not count as a scientific publication.
 As abstracts are not indexed by PMC or Scopus, publishing an abstract does not preclude peer-reviewed publication.

-ISPNE is pleased to invite symposia submissions for the ISPNE 2026 Conference in Erlangen, Germany on September 2–5, 2025 at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+ISPNE is pleased to invite symposia submissions for the ISPNE 2026 Conference in Erlangen, Germany, September 2–5, 2026, at Friedrich-Alexander-Universität Erlangen-Nürnberg.

 Important Dates